Call For Applications

 Please note that in addition to the standard CEU admissions requirements (Completed online CEU Application Form, Two letters of recommendation, Academic records, A curriculum vitae or resume, Proof of English proficiency), the department requires applicants to submit:

 1) a statement of purpose (maximum 500 words) describing their intellectual history and motivation for applying, explaining how these relate to future career goals and plans and the name of the potential supervisor; and

-2) a detailed research proposal (maximum 2,000 words).
-This is an important part of the selection process, since we use it to form a judgment both about the applicant's ability to conduct PhD-level research and about his/her fit with the department's research profile.
+2) a detailed research proposal (maximum 2,000 words), in which applicants demonstrate ability to conduct PhD-level research and complementarity with the department's research profile.

 Applicants may also include a copy of a published journal article, book chapter or other publication.

 Application deadline for PhD and SJD applications; deadline for Master’s applicants applying for CEU Financial Aid.
 All applications must be complete with relevant standard test scores (TOEFL, IELTS, GRE, etc.).